eric22gh/s3-Replication-on-Terraform/README.md

 ⚡ AWS Riddle
 I'm an AWS service that helps you scale your applications effortlessly.
 With me, you can handle sudden spikes in traffic like a pro, ensuring your users have a smooth experience.
 I'm not a magician, but I can make your infrastructure dance to the rhythm of demand.
 Who am I?

-✨ My Wishes: I aim to not only improve my technical skills but also to create innovative solutions that positively impact the healthcare field.
-I'm passionate about contributing to people's well-being through technology.
+✨ My Wishes: I'm passionate about contributing to people's well-being through technology.

 Hope you enjoy exploring my repositories!